 If a staff member or child has not been identified as a close contact

-The school will advise you that you are not a close contact once DHHS has completed contact tracing.
-If you have not been contacted and advised by DHHS during this time that you are a close contact, you no longer need to limit your movements and can return to school for on-site supervision and learning.
+The school will advise you that you are not a close contact once DH has completed contact tracing.
+If you have not been contacted and advised by DH during this time that you are a close contact, you no longer need to limit your movements and can return to school for on-site supervision and learning.

 Understanding contact tracing and its importance

 The contact tracing process is crucial to understanding the spread of the virus within a community and identifying the source and exposure to stop further transmission.

 This can take some time depending on the nature of an outbreak.
 If the DH investigation determines that a person was infectious while at school, the contact tracing process begins.